Ayanza Review

 The Free Tier

-Free plan is limited to 5 users and 200 docs.
+Free plan includes up to 5 users and 200 docs.

 Paid Upgrade